UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 	* Change: Reduced health from 10000 down to 4200.
 * Remnant Cardinal (Remnant, 2019): A darker, red flying variant of the cyberdemon that fires rockets much faster in salvos of four.
 	* Change: It fires more slowly than in Remnant (4 tics/frame state --> 6), and only has 4500 health.
+* Blue Cyberdemon (Ray Mohawk 2, 2021): A blue variant of the cyberdemon that fires rockets in rounds of six.
 * Heresiarch (180 Minutes Pour Vivre): A powerful sorcerer that unleashes a torrent of fire and plasma when it attacks.
 * Gridlock Cardinal (Gridlock 64, 2017): A darker, green flying variant of the cyberdemon that cycles between different attacks.
 If flinched, it retaliates with a rocket.
 	* Change: Reduced health from 8000 down to 4800.